 PSD dogs perform tasks the specifics of which depend on the demands of people with mental disabilities.
 For example, an animal constantly supplies its owner with psychological endorsement, which raises his sense of security and self-confidence.
 Moreover, such an animal succors to overcome flashbacks, nightmares, fears, and phobias much faster.

 Pet therapy is quite widespread in the USA, where there are even special organizations that treat a lot of mental disturbances with the help of animals.
 Moreover, some scientists say that dogs thanks to their sense of smell can even be helpful in the diagnosis of a person’s illness.

-ESAs help their handlers to cope with panic attacks, fears, and phobias.
+ESAs help handlers with Anxiety cope with panic attacks, fears, and phobias.
 They also supply a man with a necessary emotional and tactile endorsement that is extremely important when a person’s mental health conditions get worse.
-In general, the animal has a calming effect on humans, both on a psychological and physical level.
+In general, an animal has a calming effect on humans, both on a psychological and physical level.

 Of course, it is not worth hoping for a cure for depression or anxiety only with the help of emotional support animals.
 This is just one element of therapy, which also usually includes taking special medications and visiting a psychiatrist.
 However, research shows that emotional support animal owners recover much faster than other patients.